walder/Skynet-IADS/README.md

 Since impact point calculation is almost always perfect in DCS there is also a reaction probability involved, newer SAM systems will have a higher probabilty than older ones in detecting an inbound HARM missile.
 See [skynet-iads-supported-types.lua](https://github.com/walder/Skynet-IADS/blob/master/skynet-iads-source/skynet-iads-supported-types.lua) field ```['harm_detection_chance']``` for the probability per SAM system.

+## Point defence
+When an EW radar is attacked by a HARM there is a chance it may detect the HARM and go dark.
+If this EW radar is the only one in the area, SAM sites in the detection area of the EW radar will not be able to go live since they rely on the EW radar for target information.
+This is a problem if you have SA-15 Tors in next to the EW radar for point defence protection.

+You can tell an EW radar it has a point denfence to rely on.
+If the EW radar goes dark due to an inbound HARM it will activate its point defences to fire at the HARM.
+The same applies to SAM sites that act as EW radars.

 ## Electronic Warfare
 A simple form of jamming is part of the Skynet IADS package.
 It's off by default.
 The jamming works by setting the ROE state of a SAM Site.
 The closer you get to a SAM site the more ineffective the jamming will become.
 For the jammer to work it will need LOS (line of sight) to a radar unit.